shimaabr/mpc_ml_controller/README.md

 plot the effect of weights
 --
 To better compare the effects of Q and R, the cost function, ISE, and ISU were plotted against R and Q in MATLAB.
-The code can be found at  .
+The code can be found at `tuningQR.m` .

 ```matlab
 R = [.01,.05,.1,.15,.18,.2,.25,.5,1,10]